nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

 ### Maintaining a secure and up to date foundation for deployed applications

 A Node.js application is built on top of a number of foundation components.
-Thoughout its lifetime it is important that you keep this foundation secure and up to date, even if no code changes within your application.
+Throughout its lifetime it is important that you keep this foundation secure and up to date, even if no code changes within your application.

 The key elements include:
 * Secure and up to date base container images